2022 Gijón Open

-The 2022 Gijón Open is a professional men's tennis tournament to be played on indoor hard courts.
-It will be the 1st edition of the event, and part of the ATP World Tour 250 series of the 2022 ATP Tour.
-It will be played at Palacio de Deportes in Gijón, Spain, from 10 to 16 October 2022.
+The 2022 Gijón Open was a professional men's tennis tournament played on indoor hard courts.
+It was the first edition of the event, and part of the ATP World Tour 250 series of the 2022 ATP Tour.
+It was played at Palacio de Deportes in Gijón, Spain, from 10 to 16 October 2022.

-The event was one of the six tournaments that were given single-year ATP 250 licenses in September and October 2022 due to the cancellation of tournaments in China because of the ongoing COVID-19 pandemic.
+The event was one of six tournaments that were given single-year ATP 250 licenses in September and October 2022 due to the cancellation of tournaments in China because of the COVID-19 pandemic.